Jerome Williams (baseball): Texas Rangers

 On July 11, 2014, Williams inked a minor league deal with the Texas Rangers.
 He was designated for assignment on August 8.

 Philadelphia Phillies

 On August 10, 2014, the Philadelphia Phillies claimed Williams off waivers.
 On September 20, Williams became the first pitcher in MLB history to defeat the same club with three different teams in the same season, defeating the Athletics with the Astros, Rangers, and Phillies.
 He signed a one-year contract to stay with the Phillies on October 21, 2014.

 St. Louis Cardinals

 On June 3, 2016, the St. Louis Cardinals signed Williams to Minor League contract.
 He was immediately added to the rotation of the Memphis Redbirds, their AAA team.

 Somerset Patriots

 On May 12, 2017, Williams signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-On November 1, 2017, he became a free agent.
+He became a free agent following the season.
+In 11 starts 47.2 innings he went 2-4 with a 4.91 ERA with 32 strikeouts and throwing 1 complete game.

 Acereros de Monclova

 On May 4, 2018, Williams signed with the Acereros de Monclova of the Mexican Baseball League.
+He was released on July 3.
+In 4 starts 22.2 innings he struggled going 2-2 with a 5.96 ERA with 8 strikeouts.